- Acetone smoothing: A safe and easy method of 3D print finishing for smoothing out surface inconsistencies without causing structural damage.

 Not all filaments are the same, even from the same supplier.
-For instance, due to secondary effects from the pigments that go to make up the colors of ABS filaments, different colors polish at different rates.
+For instance, due to secondary effects from the pigments that make up the colors of ABS filaments, different colors polish at different rates.
 This means you will need to monitor the polishing of different colored objects so that you can remove them at the correct time.

 The polishing process continues for a while after you remove the object from the container – usually for about ten minutes.
 So don’t be tempted to leave it in too long.

-The ambient temperature affects the speed of the process – you are evaporating a volatile liquid after all.
+Lastly, the ambient temperature affects the speed of the process – you are evaporating a volatile liquid after all.

 - Too cold and it can take ages.